 The matrix looks and acts just like a spreadsheet allowing you to use your arrow, tab and enter keys to move around and uses standard keyboard commands like copy, paste, and undo.

 Inputting data is as easy as selecting a cell and typing in a number.

 For each Resource that you create, you are required to set a Min Target Weekly Hours and a Max Target Weekly Hours.
-As you are entering data, Resource Hero takes into account all of the records that a resource is assigned to for the current selected day, week or month and, after comparing to the resources target min and max weekly hours, provides real time color feedback: gray if a Resource is below their target, green if they are within their target and red if they are over their target.
+As you are entering data, Resource Hero takes into account all of the records that a resource is assigned to for the currently selected day, week, or month and, after comparing to the resources target min and max weekly hours, provides real-time color feedback: gray if a Resource is below their target, green if they are within their target and red if they are over their target.

 In addition to entering hours into the matrix, on the Day and Time Tracking views there is also a mechanism for entering in Notes.

 Clicking on the Show Notes button will display the notes entry field and it will be activated after you select a cell from the matrix.

 After the first time that you make a change to a matrix, you will notice that the Save button turns from grey to red.
 This is a reminder that you have unsaved changes.

 Once you have finished entering your data, click the Save button to store the data in your Salesforce database.

 Data is stored differently depending on the View that you are using.